Skip to main content

 • stability

-• “This is a clunky piece of shit that constantly wastes your time through glitches, unclear boundaries in battles, unclear terrain interactions, poor autosaving etc. If you don't quicksave every minute then you'll get totally screwed at some point.”
+• “This game is a buggy mess that constantly wastes your time through glitches, unclear boundaries in battles, unclear terrain interactions, poor autosaving, etc. If you don't quicksave every minute, then you'll get totally screwed at some point.”

 • character development